-NL1: The Dutch Leek Day was widely announced.
+The Dutch Leek Day was widely announced.
 All clients of the demonstrators and organisers received a personal invitation by ordinary mail and e-mail.
-The announcement was on 22 websites of participants of the demonstration: organisers, demonstrators and stand holders.
-The demonstration was mentioned in two agricultural agendas on the internet, and in four magazines (three with an article and one with an interview with the main organiser).
-Two Facebook pages also mentioned the event.
+The announcement was on 22 websites of participants of the demonstration; organisers, demonstrators and stand holders.
+The demonstration was mentioned in 2 agricultural agendas on the internet, and in 4 magazines (3 with an article and 1 with an interview with the main organiser).
+Two Facebook pages also mentioned the event (NL1).

-Whether people respond positively to the invitation will largely depend on how the invitation is framed.
-In our cases, it appeared that most invitations were rather 'supply-driven', i.e. they explained what would be shown and demonstrated.
-For a farmer, however, the key issue is whether this offer is relevant to her/him.
+Whether people respond positively to the invitation will largely depend on how the invitation is made up.
+In our cases, it appeared that most invitations are rather 'supplydriven', i.e. they explained what would be shown and demonstrated.
+For a farmer, however, the key issue is whether this offer is relevant to her or him.
 To make this clear, an invitation should also be 'demand-driven', i.e. it should address the needs of the targeted visitors.
-If the demonstration targets different types of visitors, it should be made clear that the demonstration addresses the needs of these different groups.
-This could either be done by listing each of them in a single invitation or by producing different invitations for different visitor groups.
+If the demonstration targets different types of visitors, then it should be made clear that the demonstration addresses the needs of these different groups.
+This could either done by listing each of them in one invitation or by producing different invitations for different visitor groups.